GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (232).md

 **Critical Failure**: Your fist (or other appropriate bodypart) catches on fire.
 The spell instead inflicts a fire attack against you with a bonus equal to the spell's tier for the purpose of inflicting a critical hit.
 Residual burning causes you to emit light like a torch for a number of phases equal to the spell's tier.

 [Torching Fist]: # "Inspired by Michael Hasty choosing an element and name for this spell while brainstorming ideas for a melee combat spell."

+#### Transference

+**Minimum Tier**: 5

+**Casting Time**: 1 reaction, which you take in response to your own incapacitation save result being any result except a critical failure.

+**Range**: 3 yards

+**Effect**: You cause a creature you can perceive within range, or the nearest creature to you perform (if unconscious, your choice if conscious), an incapacitation save.
+If it critically fails, it does not die.
+Instead, your consciousness now occupies its body and vice versa.
+Both of you have your creature type changed to Monster.

+The exact effect of this transfer is at the discretion of the narrator, but each creature statblock will lose [Inte] and [Empy] equal to its current bonus respectively and gain [Inte] and [Empy] equal to the other creature's bonus respectively.
+Both creatures will also be dazed for a number of rounds equal to 100 divided by their new [Fort] score.

+If the spell targets a monster, and its save result is odd, it suffers a penalty equal to the spell's tier.

+This cannot be cast by, or target, any of the following creatures;
+Avatar, Construct, Eldritch, Elemental, Ephemera, Fiend, Undead, a Mindless Creature, or a Creature of Undeath.

+If the spell check is a critical success, you may halve the time you and/or th other creature are dazed.

+**At Higher Tiers**: When cast at 6th tier or greater, for each tier beyond minimum, you may choose to either increase the range by half or increase the incapacitation save DV by 1.

+**Critical Failure**: You feel an existential crisis come over you.
+You suffer a penalty to your next incapacitation save equal to the spell's tier, regardles of when that happens.

 #### Turn